Grimes County DWI & Criminal Defense Attorney

-An arrest in Grimes County, Texas, for a DWI or other criminal offense can mean an overnight stay - at a minimum - in the county jail.
-Depending on the crime, if you later plead guilty or are found guilty, you face fines, jail time, and a list of other possible penalties.
-If you are the kind of person that cares about your reputation, your career, your family, and your status in the community, then you cannot risk a conviction and the collateral consequences that follow the conviction in addition to the criminal penalties.
+An arrest in Grimes County, Texas, for a DWI or other criminal offense can mean an overnight stay – at a minimum – in the county jail.
+Depending on the crime, if you later plead guilty or are found guilty, you face fines, jail time, and other possible penalties.
+If you are the kind of person who cares about your reputation, your career, your family, and your status in the community, then you cannot risk a conviction and the collateral consequences that follow the conviction, in addition to the criminal penalties.
 You have to fight the charge.

 An arrest is not synonymous with conviction, and an experienced criminal defense trial attorney will hold the prosecution accountable to prove beyond a reasonable doubt that you are guilty.

 Doug Murphy is a veteran trial attorney who is Board Certified in DWI Defense and Board Certified in Criminal Defense.
-He's been committed to DWI and criminal defense for more than two decades.
+He has been committed to DWI and criminal defense for more than two decades.
 His experience is renowned in the legal community, and he is regularly invited to lecture at continuing legal education seminars nationwide to provide advice and insight to other criminal defense lawyers.
-Contact Doug Murphy Law Firm today if you have been arrested in Grimes County.
+Contact Doug Murphy Law Firm, P.C. today if you have been arrested in Grimes County.
 In the meantime, below are some answers and resources to questions you might have right now.

-For some of you who have been arrested for the first time, you may feel like it is best to go ahead and get the process over by pleading guilty at your arraignment or later via a plea deal.
-For others of you, regardless if you qualify for a public defender, you think you can represent yourself and not expend extra money on a criminal defense lawyer.
-Depending on the facts of your case and the desired outcome, neither of these options are beneficial to you and could lead to greater penalties in the end.
+For some of you who have been arrested for the first time, you may feel it is best to go ahead and get the process over by pleading guilty at your arraignment or later via a plea deal.
+For others of you, regardless of whether you qualify for a public defender, you think you can represent yourself and not expend extra money on a criminal defense lawyer.
+Depending on the facts of your case and the desired outcome, neither of these options is beneficial to you and could lead to more significant penalties in the end.

-2. the prosecution and - sometimes manipulative - tactics they employ; and
+2. The prosecution and – sometimes manipulative – tactics they employ

 This insight is invaluable to any defense and could mean dismissal of the charge(s) if strategically incorporated into your defense by an experienced DWI or criminal defense attorney.

-What happens if I plea guilty or if I am found guilty in Grimes County?
+What Happens if I Plead Guilty or if I am Found Guilty in Grimes County?

 Depending on what the conviction is, a lot can happen after you plead guilty or are found guilty by a judge or jury.
 After you are convicted, a sentencing hearing is scheduled.
 There, you learn what criminal penalties are imposed.
-If could be jail time, fees and fines, probation, community service, alcohol and drug classes, among other penalties that are relevant and applicable to your conviction.
+It could be jail time, fees and fines, probation, community service, alcohol and drug classes, and other relevant and applicable penalties to your conviction.

-What so many defendants fail to imagine are the collateral consequences that materialize after a conviction.
+Many defendants fail to imagine the collateral consequences that materialize after a conviction.
 Again, the gravity and extent of these consequences are purely dependent on the convicted crime(s), but one thing stands common among all convictions: you now have a criminal record.
 This criminal record can affect your life in deep, long-lasting ways.

-• If you have a professional license, like a pilot's licensenursing licensemedical license, or commercial driver's license, any one of these licenses can be restricted, suspended, or revoked.
+• If you have a professional license, like a pilot's license, nursing license, medical license, or commercial driver's license, any of these licenses can be restricted, suspended, or revoked

 These are examples of some of the more serious collateral consequences of your criminal record.
-But your criminal record could impact you in other ways, too, like your auto insurance company increasing your insurance rate.
-The consequences you experience are realized in accordance to the specific circumstances of your life, your case, and your conviction.
+But your criminal record could also impact you in other ways like your auto insurance company increasing your insurance rate.
+The consequences you experience are realized in accordance with the specific circumstances of your life, your case, and your conviction.
 It is definitely something to consider when you are debating about pleading guilty, accepting a plea deal, or representing yourself.

 Doug Murphy focuses more than half of his practice on DWI and DWI-related cases.
 He has been committed to the same for more than two decades.
-He is a Board Certified Specialist in DWI Defense Law, endorsed by the National College of DUI Defense (NCDD) -- the only organization accredited by the American Bar Association to certify attorneys in this legal specialization.
-In additional to his Board-certification in DWI Defense, Doug Murphy is a member of the Faculty at NCDD, important because NCDD is at the forefront of cutting-edge DWI defense strategies, and its Faculty members play an active role in this pursuit.
+He is a Board Certified Specialist in DWI Defense Law, endorsed by the National College of DUI Defense (NCDD) – the only organization accredited by the American Bar Association to certify attorneys in this legal specialization.
+In addition to his board certification in DWI Defense, Doug Murphy is a member of the Faculty at NCDD, which is important because NCDD is at the forefront of cutting-edge DWI defense strategies, and its Faculty members play an active role in this pursuit.

 Some examples of DWI defense cases he represents include:

 Doug Murphy started his career in legal defense, fighting for otherwise law-abiding citizens who were either wrongfully accused or just made a mistake and wants to get his or her life back together.
-Doug Murphy knows we all go through times in life where we act the way we wouldn't normally if things hadn't gotten us down.
-He is there to help, to listen to your case, to determine the best options for you, and -- of course -- to fight for your rights and freedom.
+Doug Murphy knows we all go through hard times in life where we act like we wouldn't generally if things hadn't gotten us down.
+He is there to help, to listen to your case, to determine the best options for you, and – of course – to fight for your rights and freedom.
 He's not the kind of attorney to jump at the first plea offer and settle.
 He's the kind of attorney who will take your case to court if that's the best path to your best outcome.

 Some examples of criminal defense cases he represents include:

 Being arrested and possibly spending a night or two in jail is bad enough, but the court system is a whole other part of the nightmare.
-There are procedures and processes to which must be adhered or else you could put your case at risk.
-Having an experienced DWI / DUI defense and criminal defense lawyer help you navigate the system will ensure you appear at mandatory hearings, file timely pleadings, among other considerations.
+There are procedures and processes which must be adhered to, or else you could put your case at risk.
+Having an experienced DWI / DUI defense and criminal defense lawyer helps you navigate the system and ensure you appear at mandatory hearings and file timely pleadings, among other considerations.

-Anderson is the county seat of Grimes County, Texas, and most court activities take place in Anderson, except both District Courts -- trial courts -- are located outside of Grimes County.
+Anderson is the county seat of Grimes County, Texas, and most court activities occur in Anderson, except both District Courts – trial courts – are located outside of Grimes County.

 • If you have been charged with a felony, your case is at either of the two District Courts: 12th District and 506th District.
 District Courts have original jurisdiction in felony criminal matters.